Uncontacted peoples: Sentinelese

 The Sentinelese people of North Sentinel Island, which lies near South Andaman Island in the Bay of Bengal, reject contact.
 Attempts to contact them have usually been rebuffed, sometimes with lethal force.
 Their language is markedly different from other languages of the Andamans, which suggests that they have been isolated for thousands of years.
 They have been called by experts the most isolated people in the world, and they are likely to remain so.

 Indian visits to the island ceased in 1997.
 An American, John Allen Chau, was killed in 2018 while visiting the island illegally as a Christian missionary.
 On March 29, 2025, a US citizen from Arizona made an unauthorised landing on the island, leaving behind a can of Diet Coke and a coconut as a peace offering.
 He was subsequently arrested by the Indian Police Service with a view to prosecution.
-Indigenous rights organization Survival International, which advocates for uncontacted peoples globally, condemned the illegal actions as "deeply disturbing", noting that uncontacted peoples like the Sentinelese are vulnerable to being wiped out by contact-induced diseases to which they have no immunity.
+Indigenous rights NGO Survival International, which advocates for uncontacted peoples globally, condemned the illegal actions as "deeply disturbing", noting that uncontacted peoples like the Sentinelese are vulnerable to being wiped out by contact-induced diseases to which they have no immunity.

 Shompen

-The Shompen or Shom Pen are the Indigenous people of the interior of Great Nicobar Island, part of the Indian union territory of Andaman and Nicobar Islands.
+The Shompen or Shom Pen people are the Indigenous people of the interior of Great Nicobar Island, part of the Indian union territory of Andaman and Nicobar Islands.
 In 2001, the population was estimated at approximately 300.
 They practice a hunter-gatherer subsistence economy.
-Survival International, a global NGO campaigning for indigenous rights, says that the Shompen are one of the most isolated peoples on earth, with most of them being uncontacted and refusing interactions with outsiders.
+Survival International says that the Shompen are one of the most isolated peoples on earth, with most of them being uncontacted and refusing interactions with outsiders.

 Due to the proposed Great Nicobar Development Plan, hectares of land on Great Nicobar Island will be reclaimed to build a "Hong Kong India" with an airport, an international port, and an industrial park.
 This may impact 1,700 people, including many Shompens.
 In February 2024, 39 genocide experts from 13 countries warned that the development "will be a death sentence for the Shompen, tantamount to the international crime of genocide".
 They said that the proposed population increase and exposure to outside populations would lead to mass deaths, because the Shompen have little to no immunity to infectious outside diseases.

 South America

 Bolivia

+There are 13 groups of isolated peoples living in Bolivia, three of which live on land with legal protections recognized by the national government.
 The Toromona are an uncontacted people living near the upper Madidi River and the Heath Rivers in northwestern Bolivia.
 The government has created an "exclusive, reserved, and inviolable" portion of the Madidi National Park to protect the Toromona.

 Among the Ayoreo people of the Gran Chaco are a small number of uncontacted nomadic hunter-gatherers in the Kaa-Iya del Gran Chaco National Park and Integrated Management Natural Area.

 Pacahuaras are believed to be living in voluntary isolation in Pando Department.